WordPress SEO Tutorial – How To Optimize WordPress For The Best SEO

 This is a hosting that is more for the technical people as you need to install everything by yourself and support it.
 The advantage of this is that it can be cheaper and have a very good performance.
 For more details, you can check the articles: DigitalOcean Review or SiteGround vs DigitalOcean

 To have a fast site you will also need to use a caching plugin.
-WordPress is dynamic and when a visitors comes to your site it will run PHP and create the page he wants to see.
+WordPress is dynamic and when a visitor comes to your site it will run PHP and create the page he wants to see.
 A caching plugin will cache the pages of your site and will serve them directly to the visitors.
 This will speed up WordPress.
 There are a lot of WordPress caching plugins out there that are free and paid and can help you with this.
 The best one that I am recommending is WP Rocket, it costs money but it does a very good job.
 No other plugins are matching it.
 In case you want some free caching plugins then you can try Autoptimize, W3 Total Cache, WP Super Cache

 Below is an example of how fast my site is and what WP Rocket can do: